-Osteopathic family physicians are committed to treating vulnerable populations, such as rural patients, uninsured/underinsured individuals and racial/ethnic minorities.
+Osteopathic family physicians are committed to treating vulnerable populations, such as rural patients, uninsured/underinsured individuals, and racial/ethnic minorities.
 ACOFP believes there are several ways to improve family physicians' ability to ensure health and longevity for these populations.

-Social determinants of health have been shown to have a major impact on patients' overall health.
-Even when a physician provides high-quality care, follows evidence-based guidelines, and provides access to community resources, patients may still not achieve the desired health outcomes because of their social determinants of health.
+Social determinants of health (SDOH) have been shown to have a major impact on patients' overall health.
+Even when a physician provides high-quality care, follows evidence-based guidelines, and provides access to community resources, patients still may not achieve the desired health outcomes because of their SDOH.
 Making changes to a patient's social environment is key.
 This includes utilizing social services to ensure access to adequate housing, good nutrition, language interpreter services, and transportation.

-While physicians may direct patients to community resources that can assist them with services to address social determinants of health, it is beyond the capacity of physicians and the healthcare system alone to completely address these factors.
-Physicians should not be held accountable for eliminating or mitigating that which is in the social environment, nor should they be penalized for failing to fully ameliorate a patient's social determinants of health.
+While physicians may direct patients to community resources that can assist them with services to address SDOH, it is beyond the capacity of physicians and the healthcare system alone to completely address these factors.
+Physicians should not be held accountable for eliminating or mitigating that which is in the social environment, nor should they be penalized for failing to fully ameliorate a patient's SDOH.

 Additionally, ACOFP strongly believes all individuals-regardless of race, color, religion, sex, gender identity, sexual orientation, age, or disability-should have access to high-quality health care.
 As an organization, we have expressed disapproval of federal efforts to restrict or otherwise limit care based on immutable characteristics of an individual.
 Congress and the federal government must uphold the rights of all individuals and ensure there are no discriminatory laws or regulations.
-The COVID-19 outbreak has highlighted systemic inequities in our country's healthcare system.

-Studies have found that COVID-19 death rates of Hispanic, Black, and American Indian/Alaska Native (AI/AN) individuals are disproportionately higher than those of white individuals.21 Specifically, Hispanic, Black, and AI/AN individuals are at least twice as likely to die from COVID-19 than white individuals, and Hispanic and AI/AN individuals are at nearly two times greater risk of contracting COVID-19 than white individuals.
-In addition, rural and urban healthcare discrepancies have been highlighted throughout the COVID-19 pandemic, including disproportionately high incidence and mortality rates in nonurban areas during some periods of the pandemic.22
+The COVID-19 outbreak highlighted systemic inequities in our country's healthcare system.
+Studies have found that COVID-19 death rates of Hispanic, Black, and American Indian/ Alaska Native (AI/AN) individuals are disproportionately higher than those of white individuals.27 Specifically, Hispanic, Black, and AI/AN individuals are at least twice as likely to die from COVID-19 than white individuals, and Hispanic and AI/AN individuals are at nearly two times greater risk of contracting COVID-19 than white individuals.
+In addition, rural and urban healthcare discrepancies have been highlighted throughout the COVID-19 pandemic, including disproportionately high incidence and mortality rates in nonurban areas during some periods of the pandemic.28

-Other studies have shown that ethnic minorities are less likely to receive preventative care, and despite improvements in the overall health of the American population, ethnic and racial minorities are not receiving the same quality of care in the United States.23 These same disparities exist in the maternal mortality context with data showing that Black women have higher rates of pregnancy-related deaths than white women.24
+Other studies have shown that ethnic minorities are less likely to receive preventative care, and despite improvements in the overall health of the American population, ethnic and racial minorities are not receiving the same quality of care in the U.S.29 These same disparities exist in the maternal mortality context with data showing that Black women have higher rates of pregnancy-related deaths than white women.30

 As osteopathic family physicians, we have been trained to treat the patient holistically and look beyond the disease.
-We pride ourselves on understanding the social determinants of health for our patients and embrace diversity and inclusion in our profession.
-Our foundational principles implore us to treat all patients, regardless of their ethnicity or racial background.
-ACOFP encourages policy makers to create meaningful changes that improve the lives of minority populations in our country and, in turn, all Americans.
+We pride ourselves on understanding the SDOH for our patients, and we embrace diversity and inclusion in our profession.
+Our foundational principles require us to treat all patients, regardless of their ethnicity or racial background.
+ACOFP encourages policymakers to create meaningful changes that improve the lives of minority populations in our country and, in turn, all Americans.